-People across the UK will come together today to honour those who work in the NHS and emergency services.
+People across the UK will come together today to honour the almost two million people who serve in the NHS and emergency services.

-Emergency Services Day, also known as 999 Day, is a Government backed national day and is an opportunity for the country to pay tribute to the almost two million people who work and volunteer across the NHS and emergency services.
+Emergency Services Day is a Government backed national day and is an opportunity for the country to show its appreciation for those who work and volunteer in the NHS, police, fire, ambulance and search and rescue services.

 999 Day is aimed at promoting efficiency and educating the public about using the services responsibly; it aims to promote emergency services charities; and to highlight the many different career and volunteer roles in the emergency services.